Current mentees

 MSc

-Johan is a master thesis student in Aquamedicine at UiT - The Arctic University of Norway .
-His MSc thesis investigates the mucosal immunity to Y. ruckeri in Atlantic salmon.
+Johan was a master thesis student in Aquamedicine at UiT - The Arctic University of Norway.
+His MSc thesis investigated biosecurity breach in Atlantic salmon RAS.

 Christian Cordero